-Professional Practice Course Code: CAT 614
+Professional Practice Course Code: CPS 614

-Course Description: This course examines the art therapy profession to include professional roles, identity, standards of practice, advocacy, professional organizations, credentialing, licensure, legal and ethical issues, as well as current and evolving trends.
+This course examines the key organizations and credentialing associated with the practice of clinical mental health counseling with a concentration in art therapy.
+This includes professional roles, identity, standards of practice, advocacy, licensure, national standards, legal and ethical issues, as well as current and evolving trends.
+The scope of practice will be explored through study of the range of populations and settings.